-- 1 Turn off both electrical and gas power supplies to furnace. - 2 Label the wires from gas valve, thermal switches, primary limit switch and make-up box then disconnect them. - 3 Disconnect gas supply piping.
-Remove the screws securing the air fuel plenum to the vestibule panel and - remove the air intake assembly (can stay intact) / air fuel plenum assembly from the unit.
-The air intake assembly and air fuel plenum can be removed as one component - 4- To clean burner, run a vacuum cleaner with a soft brush attachment over the face of burner.
+- 1 Turn off both electrical and gas power supplies to furnace. - 2 Label the wires from gas valve, thermal switch, primary limit switch and make-up box then disconnect them. - 3 Disconnect gas supply piping.
+Remove the screws securing the air fuel plenum to the vestibule panel and remove the air intake assembly (can stay intact) / air fuel plenum assembly from the unit.
+The air intake assembly and air fuel plenum can be removed as one component. - 4 To clean burner and intake debris screen, run a vacuum cleaner over the face of burners.
 Visually inspect inside the burner.
-Remove any blockage. - 5- Reinstall air fuel plenum / air intake assembly. - 6- Re-install gas supply and turn on electrical power to furnace.
+Remove any blockage. - 5 Reinstall air fuel plenum / air intake assembly - 6 Re-install gas supply and turn on electrical power to furnace.